develprr/metamatic-blog/_posts/2023-06-05-high-quality-type-safe-code-with-python.markdown

 HTTP requests, database queries or files.
 If those objects aren't what expected, coding-time or compile-time type-checking won't help you at all.
-It helped you write your code right for the ideal case and it even helped you to write your tests right.

-But when your code is in production and receiving objects over HTTP requests it won't be checking anything when it gets a mismatching one - a property that your schema defined as obligatory may still be missing and enter into your function crashing it from inside, because the lack of runtime type checking.
+It helped you write your code right for the ideal case and it even helped you to write your tests right, but when your code is in production and receiving objects over HTTP requests it won't be checking anything when it gets a mismatching one - a property that your schema defined as obligatory may still be missing and enter into your function crashing it from inside, because of the lack of runtime type checking.
 And the same may happen as a result of a database query or when the system serializes an object from the disk.